 We have the Starbucks Rewards Card so we can earn tons of Stars and free drinks, which helps us save money on road trips!

 Who else HATES waiting in those long customs lines after coming home from an international trip?
 Even if you are full of energy, sometimes you are in a rush to make your connecting flight, like we did on our way back from London for our honeymoon.
 Mobile Passport handles what a customs officer does and helps reduce the time it takes to get through customs.
 It’s easy to create a profile and enter all your trip information into the app, just like you do with customs forms on the plane.
 When you land, click “submit”, get a barcode, look for the MCP line at security, scan that barcode and move through the line.
 It doesn’t’ replace your passport, but it helps save you a ton of time!
-Extra handy when you have a tight connection to make.

 When it comes to travel planning, I’m pretty type A. I like to research hotels and have everything booked out ahead of time so I know I got the best deal at the best place.
 But sometimes, travel brings unexpected situations.
 Weather causes flight cancellations.
-Your Airbnb looked nice online but turns out to be really gross IRL.
+Your hotel looked nice online but turns out to be really gross IRL.
 Or maybe you love your destination so much that you want to stay a bit longer.
 Hotel Tonight is my favorite app to pull up when we need a nice hotel quickly.
 They have great hotels at the fraction of their listed prices.
 I’ve noticed the prices tend to get lower all the day goes on, so if you need to book a hotel on the app, wait until after check-in time for the best rate of the day.

 We once drove 9 hours down to Santa Monica and arrived at midnight only to find our hotel didn’t have anyone at the front desk to check us in.
 We were basically stranded!
 We ended up calling a bunch of hotels and found a Days Inn that available, but was really overpriced.
 I wish I had known about the Hotel Tonight app that night, it would have saved our butts!